tdnphantom/wazuh-dynamic-agent/README.md

 #### Bash (.sh):
 `WAZUH_MANAGER_IP="<PUT MANAGER FQDN/IP HERE>"`

-### 2. Verify the Wazuh Agent VersionThese scripts are configured to download Wazuh Agent v4.7.5
+### 2. Verify the Wazuh Agent Version
-*** for different version, you must update the agent URL/filename variables in the script
+These scripts are configured to download Wazuh Agent v4.7.5, for different version, you must update the agent URL/filename variables in the script

 You can find the latest package URLs in the official Wazuh Packages List ``https://documentation.wazuh.com/current/installation-guide/packages-list.html``